HrsT7/small-helper/README.md

 im going to name this script easier-script and it can be called be typing 'es'

 im sorry for my poor english

+im a high-school student (12th grade) im very busy studying for school so i well be working on this project in my free time